machinetranslate/machinetranslate.org/applications/advanced-concepts/zero-shot-translation.md

 ## Approaches

-- Bridging: If a language pair `(source, target)` is desired, this approach translates twice: `(source, bridge)`, then `(bridge, target)`.
-The `bridge` language is also called a pivot language.
-English is a common choice for the pivot because many languages have training data with English.
 - Multilingual [neural machine translation](/approaches/neural-machine-translation.md) (MNMT): This approach learns a single model for all language pairs.
 The target language is an input to the model.
 This approach can produce translations between languages that both have parallel data, but not necessarily parallel data with each other.
 - Transfer learning: These approaches connect an encoder for the source language to a decoder for the target language.
 Algorithms are developed to align the latent representations of encoders and decoders across languages.

 ## See also

-- Bridging: Bridging is also commonly used to translate between languages without parallel data.
+- [Bridging](bridging.md): Bridging is also commonly used to translate between languages without parallel data.